kyle-n/kyle-n.github.io/posts/reducing-frontend-complexity-with-microservices.md

 keywords: angular, showcase, frontend, typescript, javascript, node, tutorial, bitovi, rxjs
 ---

 Six months ago, a Bitovi client needed help with their web app.
 The frontend was too complicated and hard to test.
 They weren't sure how to fix it.
 I presented three approaches and helped rewrite the frontend to be simpler and more testable.
+It was a fascinating problem to solve.

 To protect the client's privacy, the [sample code](https://github.com/kyle-n/catering-masters) for this article will be a web app I wrote to demonstrate the problem.
 The [sample project](https://github.com/kyle-n/catering-masters) has separate branches for each possible solution.
 Like the real client's app, it's written in Angular.
 However, the problem it demonstrates can happen in any frontend framework.